tweag/haskell-training/material/webapi.md

   }
 ```

-It will be used to specify is the API definition needs to be used for a server (that's our use case), a client, or something else.
+It will be used to specify whether the API definition needs to be used for a server (that's our use case), a client, or something else.

 ---